Mean-Field Analysis of Latent Variable Process Models on Dynamically Evolving Graphs with Feedback Effects: Abstract

 \section{Abstract}

-In this paper, we study the asymptotic behavior of a class of dynamic co-evolving latent space networks.
-The model we study is subject to bi-directional feedback effects, meaning that at any given time, the latent process depends on its own value and the graph structure at the previous time step, and the graph structure at the current time depends on the value of the latent processes at the current time but also on the graph structure at the previous time instance (sometimes called a persistence effect).
-We construct the mean-field limit of this model, which we use to characterize the limiting behavior of a random sample taken from the latent space network in the limit as the number of nodes in the network diverges.
-From this limiting model, we can derive the limiting behavior of the empirical measure of the latent process and establish the related graphon limit of the latent particle network process.
-We also provide a description of the rich conditional probabilistic structure of the limiting model.
-The inherent dependence structure complicates the mathematical analysis significantly.
-In the process of proving our main results, we derive a general conditional propagation of chaos result, which is of independent interest.
-In addition, our novel approach to studying the limiting behavior of random samples proves to be a very useful methodology for fully grasping the asymptotic behavior of co-evolving particle systems.
+We study the mean-field limit of a generic class of dynamic co-evolving latent space networks motivated by the social and opinion dynamics literature.
+Such models include $n$ agents, whose opinions are given by latent stochastic processes, and a dynamic network process describing agent interactions.
+Models in this class incorporate (a) bi-directional feedback between the latent processes and the network process, (b) persistence effects, meaning that the network structure at the current time depends on the value of the latent processes at the current time but also on the network structure at the previous time instance and (c) localized interactions, meaning that individual agents do not have global information.
+We characterize the distributional limit of a random sample taken from the latent space network as the number of nodes in the network diverges.
+We describe the rich conditional probabilistic structure of the resulting limiting model which we use to establish the limiting behavior of the following quantities: (i) the empirical measure of the latent process, (ii) a conditional empirical measure relating the latent process to the network process and (iii) the network process graphon.
+In proving our main results, we derive a general conditional propagation of chaos result, which is of independent interest.
+Our novel approach to studying the limiting behavior of random samples proves to be a very useful methodology for fully grasping the asymptotic behavior of co-evolving particle systems.
 Numerical results are included to illustrate the theoretical findings.

 Keywords: Interacting particle systems, co-evolving networks, opinion dynamics, mean-field, graphons, propagation of chaos\\ MSC Classifications: 60K35, 60J05, 91D30 (Primary), 60B10, 60G57, 62D05 (Secondary)